 The varieties today are endless and you can purchase them most anywhere.
-Here’s the one that I purchased for my mother from Amazon.
+Here’s the one that I purchased for my mother.

 7. Grab Bars for Showers

 A second recommendation that would require some construction (although very minor) is the installation of one or more grab bars drilled into the shower wall.
 (Read why I generally do not recommend grab bars with suction cups).

 (If you are going to install these – please first read my article on Where To Put Grab Bars In The Bathroom – might as well have them installed elsewhere as needed.

 Normally, a handyman can install these for you.

 There are many varieties of safety grab bars on Amazon.com but the one that I purchased for my mother was the Vive Metal Grab Bar.

 Here’s a video from Lowes on grab bar installations